chipsalliance/f4pga-examples/docs/customizing-makefiles.rst

 Adding HDL files to your design
 --------------------------------

-Line 3 in the Makefile shows how to define the name for your top level module.
+:ref:`Line 3 <makefile-example>` in the Makefile shows how to define the name for your top level module.
 For example if your top level module was named ``module switches ( ...``  then you would simply change line 3 to ``TOP:=switches``.

-Line 4 in the Makefile shows how to add HDL files to the design.
+:ref:`Line 4 <makefile-example>` in the Makefile shows how to add HDL files to the design.
 The general syntax is:
 ``<HDL language>:=${current_dir}/<your HDL file path>``.
 You can also add multiple HDL files to a design using the following syntax: